White Latin Americans

-White Latin Americans, or European Latin Americans, are Latin Americans who are considered white, typically due to European descent.
-Latin American countries have often tolerated intermarriage between different ethnic groups since the beginning of the colonial period.
+White Latin Americans (Latinoamericanos blancos) are Latin Americans of total or predominantly European or West Asian ancestry.

-Direct descendants of European settlers who arrived in the Americas during the colonial and post-colonial periods can be found throughout Latin America.
-Most immigrants who settled the region for the past five centuries were Spanish and Portuguese; after independence, the most numerous non-Iberian immigrants were French, Italians, and Germans, followed by other Europeans as well as West Asians (such as Levantine Arabs and Armenians).
+Individuals with majority — or exclusively — European ancestry originate from European settlers who arrived in the Americas during the colonial and post-colonial period.
+These people are now found throughout Latin America.

+Most immigrants who settled Latin America for the past five centuries were from Spain and Portugal; after independence, the most numerous non-Iberian immigrants were from France, Italy, and Germany, followed by other Europeans as well as West Asians (such as Levantine Arabs and Armenians).